College Planning Timeline

 - Beware of financial aid information meetings that are not conducted by college financial aid administrators or high schools.
 Some companies host these fairs and advertise them as "free," but then ask for payment to secure their services for additional assistance in getting through the financial aid process.
 In most cases, you can get all of the information about financial aid that you need free from a college financial aid officer or high school guidance office.
 Spending money for this type of assistance is generally not necessary.

 - Begin researching the ins and outs of financial aid.
 Become familiar with the different types of loans, scholarships, and other forms of financial funding.
-The Student Guide, which provides an overview of financial aid from the federal government, is a great place to start.
-You can download a copy by visiting https://studentaid.ed.gov/sa/prepare-for-college/checklists
+Federal Student Aid https://studentaid.gov which provides an overview of financial aid from the federal government, is a great place to start.

 - Continue researching all possible scholarships.
-You can use a scholarship search engine such as the one provided by CollegeNET.com http://www.collegenet.com/about/index_html or ask your guidance counselor to direct you to scholarships for which you may be qualified.
+You can use a scholarship search engine or ask your school counselor to direct you to scholarships for which you may be qualified.
 You should also discuss financial aid with your family.
 Do your parents' employers or any organizations they support offer scholarships or other financial aid?
 (Your parents can check with their company benefits office or the organizational headquarters regarding possible sources of college funding.)
 (Note: In most cases, it is a good idea to steer clear of fee-based scholarship services.
-A wealth of free information on financial aid is available on the Internet, through professional associations and colleges and universities, through your guidance counselors, and at the library.
+A wealth of free information on financial aid is available on the Internet, through professional associations and colleges and universities, through your school counselors, and at the library.
 Beware of fee-based scholarship services that do not provide what they promise, as well as other scholarship scams as you conduct your research.
-Visit http://www.finaid.org/scholarships/scams.phtml for more information on how to avoid scholarship scams.)
+Visit https://www.consumer.ftc.gov/articles/0082-scholarship-and-financial-aid-scams and http://www.finaid.org/scholarships/scams.phtml for more information on how to avoid scholarship scams.)

 - Stay focused on your studies.